Condor-Performance-Modeling/how-to/README.md

 ```
 -->

-Control C exit is enabled in this version.

 ## Boot linux - Fast DROMAJO
 Copy the images/etc from the BuildRoot step to the Fast Dromajo run directory.